SSSSSGGGGGG/SSSSSGGGGGG/README.md

 - 👋 Hi, I’m @SSSSSGGGGGG
 - 👀 I’m interested in physics, Python, Matlab, and basic in C/C++, etc.
-- 🌱 I’m currently working on Structure Light as a PhD student.
+- 🌱 I’m currently working on Structured Light as a PhD student.
 - 💞️ My codes are always working, but sometimes the hardware is needed.
 - 📫 I am open to your questions about my code.